xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Compilers/Expression Simplification and Differentiation.md

 The main `Expr` type that represents algebraic expressions is contained in `Expr.fs`.
 Although you can use the expression constructors defined in this type to create expression values on the fly, the most convenient method for embedding complex expressions into this representation is by parsing them.
 Armed with the ability to encode and parse algebraic expressions, you place the derivation and simplification logic in its own module and file `ExprUtil.fs`.
 A parser is added in `ExprParser.fsy`, and a tokenizer in `ExprLexer.fsl`.
 A simple driver added to `Main.fs` completes the application.

 Listing 12-7 shows the definition of the abstract syntax representation of expressions using a single `Expr` type.
-Expressions contain numbers, variables, negation, sums, differences, products, fractions, exponents, basic trigonometric functions ($\sin x$, $\cos x$), and $e^x$.
+Expressions contain numbers, variables, negation, sums, differences, products, fractions, exponents, basic trigonometric functions (`sin x`, `cos x`), and `e^x`.

 Let's look at this abstract syntax design more closely.
 In Chapter 9, you saw that choosing an abstract syntax often involves design choices, and that these choices often relate to the roles the abstract syntax representation should serve.
 In this case, you use the abstract syntax to compute symbolic derivatives and simplifications (using techniques similar to those seen earlier in this chapter) and also to graphically visualize the resulting expressions in a way that is pleasant for the human user.
 For this reason, you don't use an entirely minimalistic abstract syntax (for example, by replacing quotients with an inverse node), because it's helpful to maintain some additional structure in the input.